-Video walk through example using the PMT function to calculate a loan payment.
+Video walk through example demonstrating how to use the PMT function to calculate a loan payment.
+For more advanced finacial modeling see the Loan Amortization tutorial

 This function calculates a periodic (typically monthly) loan payment.
 It can be used to calculate a mortgage loan payment, car loan payment or any other personal loan payment.